Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 And I don't, that's going to be really tough because people are very flawed, no matter if they're in power or not.

-Very wrong about what the mail is for, though.
+You're very wrong about what the mail is for, though.

 That is human nature.

-So it's not going to go away.
+So there's it's not gonna go away.

 And I also don't agree with regulations.

-I don't know how you regulate this.
+You know, I don't know how you regulate this.

-I want to make sure no one can make child porn with AI or at all and stuff like that, but getting rid of certain things that you can do as an expression, whether people like it or not, you know, because like Milani would pass that law about deepfakes and whatnot.
+But getting rid of certain things that you can do as an expression, whether people like it or not, because like Milani would pass that law about deep fakes and whatnot.

-Like these things, you would consider that to be a crime.
+Yeah, you would consider that to be a crime.

-You can't go to my bedroom as a deepfake.
+You can't go to my bedroom as a deep fake.

-So with deepfakes, basically it's the line between what is caricature, what is cartooning, and what is impersonation.
+So with deep fakes, basically it's the line between what is caricature, what is cartooning, and what is impersonation.

 That sounds familiar.